What is high-risk homeowners insurance?

 This means that obtaining coverage might be more difficult if you live in a high-risk area, and if you do find coverage, the prices might not be affordable.

-Best high-risk homeowners insurance companies by category
+Best high-risk homeowners insurance companies by natural disaster category

 We broke down high-risk homeowners insurance by category.
 In some cases, more than one category applies to a state; Texas has areas prone to hurricanes, tornadoes and wildfires, so it’s included in all three lists.